TRAIL ETIQUETTE AND SKILLS

 TRAIL ETIQUETTE & SKILLS

-While on the trails, please remove round sticks that can cause others to twist an ankle.
+While on the trails, please flick off sticks and pinecones that can cause others to twist an ankle.
 I have done this for decades, because once while hiking in the North Cascades, I didn’t, and later landed on my ass from that stick.

 LEAVE NO TRACE